harding/bitcoinops.github.io/_posts/en/newsletters/2025-10-03-newsletter.md

     point that they are impossible or nearly impossible to hit in practical scripts.

-  - _Restoration of Disabled Script Functionality (tapscript v2):_ The [second BIP][rr2]
+  - _Restoration of disabled script functionality (tapscript v2):_ The [second BIP][rr2]
-    is also fairly complete (aside from reference implementation) and details the restoration of opcodes [removed][misc changes] from Script back in 2010, as required to protect the bitcoin network from excessive Script validation cost.
+    is also fairly complete (aside from a reference implementation) and details the restoration of opcodes [removed][misc changes] from Script back in 2010, as required to protect the Bitcoin network from excessive Script validation cost.
 With the varops budget in place, all of these opcodes (or updated versions of them) can be restored, limits can be raised, and numbers can be made arbitrary length.